Tetraethyllead: In motor racing

 Leaded fuel was commonly used in professional motor racing, until its phase out beginning in the 1990s.
-Since 1992, Formula One racing cars have been required to use fuel containing no more than 5 mg/L of lead.
+In 1992, the FIA decided it would be illegal to use any substance in fuel that was not found in commercial gasoline so starting in 1992, Formula One racing cars have been required to use fuel containing no more than 13 mg/L of lead, with the limit lowering to no more than 5 mg/L since 1994.

 NASCAR began experimentation in 1998 with an unleaded fuel, and in 2006 began switching the national series to unleaded fuel, completing the transition at the Fontana round in February 2007 when the premier class switched.
 This was influenced after blood tests of NASCAR teams revealed elevated blood lead levels.

 Aviation gasoline

 TEL remains an ingredient of 100 octane avgas for piston-engine aircraft.
 The current formulation of 100LL (low lead, blue) aviation gasoline contains 2.12 g/USgal of TEL, half the amount of the previous 100/130 (green) octane avgas (at 4.24 grams per gallon), and twice as much as the 1 gram per gallon permitted in regular automotive leaded gasoline prior to 1988 and substantially greater than the allowed 0.001 grams per gallon in automotive unleaded gasoline sold in the United States today.
 The United States Environmental Protection Agency, FAA, and others are working on economically feasible replacements for leaded avgas, which still releases 100 tons of lead every year.